Mome/treepattern/constituens_tags.md

 ## Miscellaneous

 **-CLR (closely related)** - marks constituents that occupy some middle ground between arguments and adjunct of the verb phrase.
 These roughly correspond to "predication adjuncts", prepositional ditransitives, and some "phrasel verbs".
 Although constituents marked with -CLR are not strictly speaking complements, they are treated as complements whenever it makes a bracketing difference.
 The precise meaning of -CLR depends somewhat on the category of the phrase.<br />
 **on S or SBAR** - These categories are usually arguments, so the -CLR tag indicates that the clause is more adverbial than normal clausal arguments.
-The most common case is the infinitival semi-complement of use, but there are a variety of other cases.
+The most common case is the infinitival semi-complement of use, but there are a variety of other cases.<br />
 **on PP, ADVP, SBAR-PRP, etc** - On categories that are ordinarily interpreted as (adjunct) adverbials, -CLR indicates a somewhat closer relationship to the verb.
 For example:<br />

 ## Prepositional Ditransitives